Building Industry Fairness Reforms Implementation and Evaluation Panel

 - opportunities to realise improved security of payment outcomes for industry prior to the commencement of project bank accounts in the private sector

 - the indicative economic impacts and outcomes of the building industry reforms.

-See the operating procedure (PDF, 277.1 KB) for information about the panel's terms of reference, scope of work, and panel member information.
+See Building Fairness: An Evaluation of Queensland’s Building Industry Fairness Reforms (PDF, 1371.64 KB) for more information about the panel's terms of reference, scope of work, and Panel member information.

 - review of the operation and effectiveness of the 2017 building and construction industry reforms

-The BIF Act reforms that were evaluated include the:
+The BIF Act reforms that were evaluated included: